AhmadNajiKam/odin-recipes/README.md

-This Project is a simple website for Arabic dish recipes
+This Project is a basic website for simple dish recipes